-Our culture seems to spend a lot of time demeaning men and undermining the importance of the role of fathers, but wonders at the staggering numbers of fatherless and troubled children.
-To the fathers out there who are sticking it out and standing up for their families and to the men who have stepped up to the plate to fill someone else’s shoes—thank you.
+Our culture spends a lot of time demeaning men and undermining the importance of the role of fathers, but wonders at the staggering numbers of fatherless and troubled children.
+To the fathers out there who stick it out and stand up for their families, and to the men who have stepped up to the plate to fill someone else’s shoes—thank you.
 You play a vital role not only in your family, but your positive impact is felt throughout society.

-I hadn’t planned on posting for Father’s Day this year, but my heart kept remembering those who do not have a father in their lives or perhaps not a good relationship with them.
-I remember the longing and loneliness of being in school and my friends making cards for Mother’s Day while mine was overseas and I didn’t have much contact with her at the time.
-I know there are others who feel this emptiness because their parent has died, is not a part of their life, or is physically present but emotionally absent.
-So I want people to be aware that for some, Fathers Day can be hard.
-I’m hoping if you know of such a person, you will be encouraged to consider reaching out to them as a friend or father figure.
-Or perhaps you know of a dad who is not shouldering his responsibilities, or doesn’t know how to be a father and needs someone to come alongside and help him.
+My heart aches for those who do not have a father in their lives or perhaps not a good relationship with them.
+My parents were divorced and I remember the longing and loneliness of watching friends make cards for Mother’s Day while mine was overseas and I had little contact with her at the time.
+Some feel this emptiness because their parent has died, is not a part of their life, or is physically present but emotionally absent.
+For those, Fathers Day can be hard.
+Or perhaps you know a dad who is not shouldering his responsibilities, or doesn’t know how to be a father and needs someone to come alongside and help him.
+I’m hoping if you know of such a person, you will consider reaching out as a friend or father figure.
 Click Here to Continue Reading

-Perhaps you’re a dad with a wayward child despite the time and love you’ve invested in them.
-God hears your prayers for your prodigal, Dad.
+If you’re a dad with a wayward child despite the time and love you’ve invested in them, God hears your prayers for your prodigal, Dad.
 He loves them more than you and works to win their heart and draw them home.

-To those without a father in their lives or whose father falls short of their call, I wish to remind you that God sees, loves and aches for you.
+To those without a father in their lives or whose father falls short of their call, God sees, loves and aches for you.
 If you don’t know Him, He longs to make you His own son or daughter.

 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name John 1:12 (NASB)